 All of our activities are supported by a variety of sports clubs lead by school staff and visiting professionals both at lunchtimes and after-school.

-The school is part of a MAT– the eight trust schools have a Sports Co-ordinator to bring the Trust schools together for inter-school sport and sporting opportunities.
+The school is part of SMART Multi Academy Trust within another 7 schools.
+Each school has a Sports Coordinator to bring the MAT schools together for inter-school sport and sporting opportunities.

 Teaching and Learning of PE